 There’s a lot of misinformation out there regarding long-term disability insurance.
 We’re here to set the record straight on five of the most common myths.
 And check out how we took down three other long-term disability misconceptions here.

 One of the most common myths about long-term disability insurance?
 That it’s not needed at all.
 You might be thinking that you get enough protection elsewhere, but your own long-term disability insurance policy is needed for most people.

 It’s different than workers comp.
-Some people think they can rely on workers to cover their expenses if they become disabled.
+Some people think they can rely on workers comp to cover their expenses if they become disabled.
 It’s a nice safety net to have, but it’s not enough.
-Only around 5% of accidents or illnesses are workplace-related, which means that workers comp won’t even cover them.
+According to the Council for Disability Awareness only around 5% of accidents or illnesses are workplace-related, which means that workers comp won’t even cover them.
 It’s best to build your own safety net, with a comprehensive long-term disability insurance policy that doesn’t rely on a benefit your employer might not even offer anyway.

 It’s different than Social Security Disability Insurance.
 Another common replacement for long-term disability insurance?
 Social Security Disability Insurance (SSDI).
 SSDI is a government program that provides a monthly stipend, based on past earnings, to people under age 65 who are disabled.
 While this sounds exactly like something you want your disability insurance to do, it can be hard to qualify for SSDI; you typically need to be completely disabled to qualify.
 You can collect from both your private long-term disability policy and SSDI, and with a Social Benefits Offset Rider, you can reduce your private policy by the amount you receive from SSDI, lowering the amount you pay.

 Your employer disability coverage isn’t good enough.
 We’ve said it before, and we’ll probably say it again: your employer-sponsored insurance coverage probably isn’t enough.
 You could end up taking home only 40% of your income through a group plan.